demalgeri/Database-Project/README.md

 framework, Axios to send information from the forms to the backend, Express Node JS as our backend framework, and the Express app object to query the database.

-# How to Run
+# How to Run/Edit
+- Clone the repository and cd into Database-Project/IT420-Web-Project/web-project and do "npm start"
-- The instructions on how to run this project are provided in the "Instructions for Development" pdf
+- More in depth instructions on how to run/edit this project are provided in the "Instructions for Development" pdf
 - The main zip file is called "IT420-Web-Project-main.zip"
 - The sql code to create the database is provided in the "spw.sql" file
 - Finally, some helpful SQL commands with examples are listed in the "SQL Commands" pdf